hamzehkhazaei/EECS6446_project/tutorials/01-requirements.md

 VM "ubuntu1" has been successfully started.
 ```

 Alternatively, you can manage the VMs directly through the Oracle VM VirtualBox application, which is already installed on the remotelab servers.
+By default, both the username and password for all machines are set to `common`.

 Make sure all three VMs are running before moving on to the next step.